 What Knives Are Used for SushiThere is a range of Japanese knives that are used for sushi and below we are going to run through some of the best that you’ll find in most kitchens and are most suitable for beginners.

-Yanagiba - The Yanagiba is a sashimi knife that is designed specifically for cutting fish.
-It’s single bevelled with an ultra-sharp edge to allow for the finest and most precise slicing of sashimi or sushi roll.
+Yanagiba - The Yanagiba is a sashimi knife that is designed specifically for cutting raw fish.
+It’s single bevelled with an ultra-sharp edge to allow for the finest and most precise slicing of sashimi or Japanese sushi rolls.

 Deba - The Deba is the equivalent to a Western-style meat cleaver and is used primarily for the butchery of fish, poultry and meat.
 It’s ideal for cutting through bone and cartilage but is only needed if you intend on doing the butchering yourself.